minhloi0901/DEMO/README.md

 - **`train_micro_batch_size_per_gpu`**: The batch size for each GPU.
 - **`gradient_accumulation_steps`**: Number of steps for gradient accumulation.
 - **`zero_optimization`**: Configurations for DeepSpeed's ZeRO optimization.
 By default, we use stage 2 with optimizer offloading to the CPU, which may increase CPU memory usage.
 Disable this if you have limited CPU memory.
 If your GPUs have large memory, you can switch to stage 1 for faster convergence.
 - **`optimizer`**: By default, we use DeepSpeed's highly optimized CPU Adam for faster training, which requires compiling with `nvcc` during the first run.
 You may need to set `CUDA_HOME` and `LD_LIBRARY_PATH` environment variables.
-Alternatively, you can switch to another optimizer in `ds_config/ds_config_train.json`.
+Alternatively, you can simply skip this by switching to another optimizer in `ds_config/ds_config_train.json`.
 Refer to the [DeepSpeed documentation](https://www.deepspeed.ai/) for more information.

 > **Note**: Ensure that your `nvcc` version matches the version used to compile PyTorch.
 If it does not, you can install `nvcc` within your Conda environment and set the `CUDA_HOME` and `LD_LIBRARY_PATH` to point to the Conda-installed `nvcc`.
 For more details, refer to the [CUDA Installation Guide](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/#conda-installation).